privacy-scaling-explorations/qdh/README.md

 The api will be available at `http://localhost:1337` and the admin panel at `http://localhost:1337/admin`

-You might want to update `NEXT_PUBLIC_STRAPI_URL=http://localhost:1337` in the `.env` of the _qdh frontend_, so that your local frontend talks to your locally run Strapi Admin api.
+You might want to update `NEXT_PUBLIC_STRAPI_URL=http://localhost:1337` in the `.env` in _qdh frontend_, so that your local frontend talks to your locally run Strapi Admin api.
 Don't forget to manually kill and start the frontend server.
 (Next.js doen't automatically pick up .env file changes.)

+## Deploying QDH frontend to prod

+The repo is out of the box ready for [Vercel](https://vercel.io), [Heroku](https://heroku.com) and [Dokku](https://github.com/dokku/dokku) deployments.
+Just set env variables (similar to what you already have in `.env`) and follow standard deployment procedures.